mark-hobbs/mark-hobbs.github.io/_posts/2025-01-20-autoencoders.md

 Imagine if we wanted to find a design that maximises heat dispersion...
 A simple metric for determining the heat dispersion potential of a given design is the ratio of the surface area to volume.
 Shapes with a high surface area to volume ratio tend to dissipate or exchange energy with their surrounding more effectively that shapes with a low surface area to volume ratio.

+Autoencoders provide a powerful tool for finding low-dimensional representations of high-dimensional data.

 By shifting optimisation to the latent space, as opposed to optimising the high-dimensional geometry, optimal designs can be identified much more efficiently.

+## Implementation

+Here we outline the implementation using `pytorch`.
+We modularise the implementation into three classes:

+- `VAE`
+- `Trainer`
+- `ShapeData`

 ```python
 import torch